Christina's Husband and Kid Opening Presents

 • Talking through a business problem with your partner if they're interested

 The difference: In protected moments, your business interrupting causes relationship damage.
-In flexible moments, integration actually works fine as long as you do really have a supportive partner.
+In flexible moments, integration actually works fine — as long as you have a supportive partner.

 Questions for Your Boundary Audit:

-4. What's one moment this week I need fully present for?
-(Calendar it non-negotiable.)
+• What's one moment this week I need to be fully present for?
+(Calendar it as non-negotiable.)

 Most relationship strain around business isn't actually about the business.
 It's about communication breakdown.